epw/consensus/consensus.md

 Beliefs can be made stronger by being challenged, just like people.
 Very few people who lead an easy, charmed, unchallenged life develop the beliefs that are strong enough to transform them into a Mage.
 But, once they do Awaken, coming to understand their abilities, their story is just getting started.
 Difficulties remain, whether things they couldn’t shake from their past or new problems brought on by magic.
 The life of a Mage is never an easy one.

-To get at this, Playbooks ask three questions: Why was your humanity trivialized, why is your humanity still in question, and why are you hunted.
+To get at this, Playbooks ask three questions: Why were you overlooked, downtrodden, or trivialized; why are you ignored, oppressed, or dismissed; and why are you hunted.
 These can be far-fetched and fantastic, but also can be tied very tightly to real-world issues.
 Be respectful and careful, but do delve into these if you want.
 The {{linkSafety Rules}} in the First Session chapter can help make sure no-one crosses a boundary they don’t want to.

 \End{Narrator}